Welcome at Toy Estate

 Other toys were added, such as dolls in cotton jersey, filled with pure wool, which are much more pleasant to cuddle, than the plastic ones, a wooden train with wooden rails and houses, wooden play stands with wooden boards and colourful sheets.
 These play stands are the polyvalent basis for numerous plays inspired by the imagination of the moment.
 Laying it down they can become a car.
 Other times they became a house or a shop.
 My son made houses with two floors inside, by laying the boards between both levels of the stands, making them more cosy by covering them with sheets.
 With his little sister, he would be playing for hours in the house, pretending to be dad and mum or a cook.
 Some other day, he installed boards from the first level of the stand until the ground, then made his sister slide the tilt down, while sitting in her wooden doll pram.
 This pram was so robust that it survived the whole operation.

 Now my children are grown up and don't need my daily care anymore.
-The two eldest founded their own family.
-The two youngest are still studying.
+All four of them founded their own family.
 Grandchildren came into our life.
-Now is the right time to spin out this golden thread, generous of numerous joys, as the Toy Estate webshop.
+Now is the right time to spin out this golden thread, generous of numerous joys, as the Toy Estate webshop, my online toy shop.